defsub/takeout/doc/config.md

 ### Server

 * Server.Listen - Address and port to listen on (default 127.0.0.1:3000)
-* Server.WebDir - Directory with web static files and templates

 Note: use Nginx or other frontend with TLS (and Let's Encrypt)